SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/administrative-actions.md

 ---
-title: Administrative Actions Report
-description: >-
-  This article explains how you can use the Administrative Actions report to get a centralized overview of all administrative actions made on your SharePoint farm.
+description: This article explains how you can use the Administrative Actions report to get a centralized overview of all administrative actions made on your SharePoint farm.
-author: Marko Gudan
-date: 05/6/2017
 ---

 # Administrative Actions